 A female trilobite beetle looks very different from other beetles.
 Her body is flattened and is divided into segments that look like plates of armour.
 The plates are decorated with knobs and projections and are known as scutes.
 The head is tiny in relation to the size of the plates and is retractable.
 The beetle’s appearance reminded early observers of extinct marine animals called trilobites.
-Some of the females that have been discovered are colorful and beautiful insects.
+Trilobites were arthropods, but they weren't insects.
+Some of the female trilobite beetles that have been discovered are colourful and beautiful insects.

 Male trilobite beetles are much smaller than the females and have a typical beetle appearance.
 The fact that the genders are so different in both appearance and size makes it hard for researchers to recognize that they belong to the same species unless they see mating taking place.
 According to National Geographic, mating has only been observed (or at least only reported) twice—once in 1924 and again in 1993.

 In many insects, the egg hatches into a larva.
 There may be several larval stages.
 The final stage changes into a pupa, from which the adult emerges.
 The adult has a very different appearance from the larvae.
 Female trilobite beetles stay in the larviform phase their whole lives (although they do molt and grow bigger), a phenomenon known as neoteny.